 As members of the living Body of Christ, we nurture our bonds by participating in activities that celebrate our life together.

-This committee provides a wide-reaching range of services that that focus on the relationships between individuals and groups within the parish.
+This ministy provides a wide-reaching range of services that that focus on the relationships between individuals and groups within the parish.
 It plans activities that combine fellowship and spirituality while fostering a hospitable and caring community.
-The committee also reaches beyond the parish boundaries through participation in the L.A.R.C.U.M program, a consortium of several area churches.
+The ministry also reaches beyond the parish boundaries through participation in the L.A.R.C.U.M program, a consortium of several area churches.

 Activities are varied and include support for various ministries including Pastoral Care for the Sick, Bereavement Visitation, Bereavement Hospitality, First Friday Mass and Luncheon, Disciples Kitchen, and Meals, Receptions and Special Events.

 “But if we live our lives in the light, as He is in the light, we are in union with one another.”

 The Knights of Columbus order, Council 10760, has four distinguishing characteristics – Charity, Unity, Fraternity, and Patriotism – and is a very lively and active organization at St. John.

 It serves the parish in many ways both financially and spiritually – making financial donations to other Ministries, for example Christian Formation and the Youth Ministry; providing the new Baptismal Font; presenting a framed portrait of the Holy Family to the newly baptized, a rosary to First Communion celebrants and a crucifix to those being confirmed; involvement with the Boy Scout Troop; saying the Rosary before Mass; sponsoring periodic Blood Drives.
 The Knights raise funds through an annual yards sales and pancake breakfasts, taking the pulse of the parish in the process by engaging with parishioners.

 Grand Knight: Deacon Dave Kohut